NicholasPCole/terraform-digitalocean-base-firewall/README.md

 A Cloud Firewall allowing ports for the following services will be created:

 * Inbound: Ping, SSH
-* Outbound: Ping, Whois, DNS, HTTP, HTTPS, NTS
+* Outbound: Ping, Whois, DNS, HTTP, HTTPS, NTP, NTS

 It will be applied to a tag that you create, named "base" by default.
 The tag is not provided by this module.